Unemployment Insurance Handbook for Employers (UCB-201-P)

 In Notepad, "paste" the copied information.

 After you have saved the file through one of the two above methods, you should have the file saved to your computer in a .txt format.

 If you open the text file, it should look similar to the example text file below:

-You can see in the above text file example that not all of the columns line up exactly; do not be alarmed if this is the case with your file.
+You can see in the above text file example that not all of the columns line up.
+Your first 4 columns (account number, QYR, SSN, and Last name) should line up.
+Subsequent columns may not.
 All of the individual data elements in each row are still separated by a tab, so the system will still be able to process the data elements correctly.

 You are now ready to upload your text wage report file using the online Tax and Wage Reporting System.
-To do this, visit our website at http://unemployment.wisconsin.gov.
+To do this, visit our website at https://dwd.wisconsin.gov/uitax.
 Select the link to File Tax and Wage Reports and login to the online reporting application.
 Access the Wage Report File Upload screen, enter the required contact information and click on Next.
-Then select the type of file you are uploading (original, replacement or append).
+Then select the type of file you are uploading (Original, Replacement or Append – you will almost always be selecting "Original").
 Then click on the Browse button to locate the tab-delimited wage report text file you created and saved on your PC.